argafrl/drophere-frontend-2021/README.md

 # BCC Drophere Front End Repository

 Drophere is a web-based application which is mainly used for file submission.
 Built with React JS and styled with SASS.
-The components is provided by [BCC Design System](https://github.com/bccfilkom/designsystem).
+The components are provided by [BCC Design System](https://github.com/bccfilkom/designsystem).

 ## Project Structure
 - ``src/components/common`` contains all general components